Compositional Software Design

 Composition as a Common Theme

-Well - the main theme I see run through all of these ideas is composition.
+The main theme I see run through all of these ideas is composition.
 Various ways of composing objects or functions together to solve certain problems or achieve certain possibilities.

 Thus - I started looking for ways to design for composability.
 The results are the principles outlined in this article about compositional software design.

 Note, that Data Oriented Programming is an outlier here.
 The underlying principle of Data Oriented Programming is to design your code for efficient access to, and iteration of, larger amounts of data.
 The goal is performance, and it is achieved by designing your code to align more with how the underlying hardware works.
-You can combine Data Oriented Programming and Compositional Software Design if you want to - using each style where it makes sense in your codebase, but the styles do not share a common underlying theme.
+In other words, data oriented programming designs for performance - not composability.

-Composability Increases Reusability and/or Testability
+Composability Can Increase Reusability and Testability

 The main benefit of composability is that it increases the potential for reuse.
 With reuse you get fewer bugs and faster development speed.
 Sometimes you get a bit more readability too - but that depends on the design of the components.
-It is certainly possible to design components in a way that makes them less readable.
+It is certainly possible to design components in ways that makes them less readable.

 Another possible benefit of designing for composability is, that your components tend to become easier to unit test.
 Or - at least you can design them to be easier to test using the techniques described in this tutorial.